 Typical skin lesions and genetic testing are sufficient for diagnosis.
 Leukocytosis and eosinophilia may be noted.
 Skin histology shows eosinophilic spongisostic bulles (stage I); hyperkeratotic and acanthotic epidermis with dyskeratotic keratinocytes (stage II) and loose dermal melanine deposits (stage III).

-Stage I may be misdiagnosed as bullous impetigo, epidermolysis bullosa (see these terms), herpes or varicella.
+Stage I may be misdiagnosed as bullous impetigo, inherited epidermolysis bullosa (see these terms), herpes or varicella.
 Differential diagnosis of stage II includes warts, molluscum contagiosum, and epidermal nevus syndrome (see this term).
 Any condition with 'linear and swirled' pigmentation overlaps with stage III.
 Stage IV resembles scarring, vitiligo, Ito hypomelanosis (see these terms), or other hypopigmentations with localized alopecia.
 Additional reported differential diagnoses are Naegeli-Franceschetti-Jadassohn syndrome and Norrie's disease (see these terms).

 Fertility is normal except for the miscarriage of affected males.
 Genetic prenatal diagnosis is available.

 IP is inherited X-linked dominantly.
 An affected woman has a 50% risk of having affected children.
 Live-born affected males should be checked for a 47,XXY karyotype.

 Treatment is symptomatic, including standard management of blisters (not opening them and avoidance of trauma), topical treatment (medication, oatmeal baths) and addressing infections (as in cellulitis).
 Dental abnormalities should be managed by a pedodontist in combination with speech therapy and a pediatric nutritional program.
 Appropriate specialists are required for RNV monitoring and treatment (cryotherapy and laser photocoagulation) and regular procedures should be followed if retinal detachment occurs.
 Neurological involvement necessitates a pediatric neurologist, whereas developmental screening and additional complementary therapy may be recommended in cases with developmental delay.